How to find local competitions and giveaways

 Of course, not everyone has a comping group locally, but via my Lucky Learners Facebook group I’ve encouraged people to set up their own smaller local Facebook groups to share competitions.
 Not all of these are regularly used – but all it takes is a few people posting one comp a week to get things up and running, so give it a go!
 You can find a full list of local groups on this blog post.

 If you have a few local friends, check with them if they’re happy for you to tag them on social media.
 A lot of local businesses are keen to spread the word, so they might request that you tag 3 or more friends when you enter their comps!
 So if you can track down some local compers and make them your tag buddies, you’ll be able to get more entries in and find more comps.
 They might even share the prize with you if they win!
-We have posts in the Lucky Learners group for different areas of the UK, so you could try posting there to find tagging mates.
+We have a post in the Lucky Learners group to find tagging mates.

 Find local comps on Google